Ivan Bogachev

 PREFACE

-This theory includes the description of the possible evolution of matter in the universe and related to it phenomena that may affect the behavior of the structures within it, such as memory, consciousness, intelligence, free will, and, later, the concept of the creator.
+This theory includes a description of a possible evolution of matter in the universe and related to it phenomena that may affect behavior of structures within it, such as memory, consciousness, intelligence, free will, and, later, the concept of a creator.

-The combination of the old philosophical concepts with the modern knowledge, practical observations, and the additional concepts from the fields of computer science and engineering allows us to open the new vision, the new ways to explore and explain the processes within the psyche.
+Combination of old philosophical concepts with modern knowledge, practical observations, and additional concepts from the fields of computer science and engineering allows us to open new vision, new ways to explore and explain processes within the psyche.

-This leads to the creation of the structured, purely mechanical, model of behavior that can help to find missing connections between the scattered pieces of information, fix dead ends in some other theories, and start to work with predictable results without relying on intuition.
+This leads to a creation of a structured, purely mechanical, model of behavior that can help us to find missing connections between scattered pieces of information, fix dead ends in some other theories, and start to work with predictable results without relying on intuition.

 1. EVOLUTION